Samyang7/Python-RomanNumberConverter/README.md

 * Hey, ask me something that's not impossible to do! (the input format is not right or if it is not possible to convert the first *** from Arabic to generalised Roman or from generalised Roman to Arabic)
 * Sure!
 It is *** (If the input is as expected and the conversion can be performed)

+# Language
+python

+# How to use
+clone the file to the local computer and simply hit python3